10 Expressions with “Mind”

 Meaning: remember, don’t forget.

-Ex: Keep in mind that I’m not helping you any longer.
+Ex: Keep in mind that I’m no longer helping you.
 So, from now on, you’re on your own!

 Be in two minds